Écaussinnes-Lalaing Castle

 Écaussinnes-Lalaing Castle, locally known as Château-fort d'Écaussinnes-Lalaing, lies in the center of the village of the same name, in the province of Hainaut in the Wallonia region in Belgium.

 The castle was built in the 12th century by Baldwin V, Count of Hainaut.
-It was built on a rock next to the Senette stream to protect the County of Hainaut against its neighbors; the County of Flanders and the Duchy of Brabant.
+It was constructed on a rock beside the Senette stream to defend the County of Hainaut against its neighbors: the County of Flanders and the Duchy of Brabant.

-Jean de Croÿ was an important and wealthy man, Count of Chimay, Grand Bailiff of Hainaut and an important advisor to Philip the Good, Duke of Burgundy.
-He had the castle rebuilt and transformed from a stark but obsolete fortification to a comfortable and prestigious residence.
-When he died in 1516 possession of the castle went to his niece, Marguerite de Croÿ.
-When she married Charles de Lalaing in 1528 the castle again came into the hands of the Lalaing family.
+Jean de Croÿ was an influential and wealthy man, Count of Chimay, Grand Bailiff of Hainaut, and an important advisor to Philip the Good, Duke of Burgundy.
+He had the castle rebuilt, transforming it from a plain but outdated fortress into a comfortable and prestigious residence.
+When he died in 1516, the castle’s ownership passed to his niece, Marguerite de Croÿ.
+When she married Charles de Lalaing in 1528, the castle once again came into the hands of the Lalaing family.

-The Lalaing's kept Écaussinnes-Lalaing Castle until 1624 when Marguerite de Lalaing, Lady of Écaussinnes, and her husband Count Florent de Berlaymont, sold the castle.
+The Lalaing family kept Écaussinnes-Lalaing Castle until 1624, when Marguerite de Lalaing, Lady of Écaussinnes, and her husband, Count Florent de Berlaymont, sold the castle.
 It was acquired by Philippe van der Burch.
-During the 18th century the castle was redecorated in Rococo style and the present gate tower was built.
+During the 18th century, the castle was redecorated in Rococo style, and the current gate tower was added.

-The Van der Burch's inhabited the castle until 1854.
-It was then sold to the Duke of Arenberg.
-The Duke however was only interested in the revenue of the domain and the castle fell into dilapidation.
+The Van der Burch family inhabited the castle until 1854.
+It was then sold to the Duke of Arenberg, who was primarily interested in the estate's revenue; consequently, the castle fell into disrepair.

-During World War I Écaussinnes-Lalaing Castle was first occupied by German soldiers and later by Canadian soldiers.
-In 1922 the much dilapidated castle was bought by the canon Edmond Puissant.
-He restored the castle and used it to house his collections.
-He opened the castle to the public in 1926.
-In 1928 the castle was visited by Count Adrien van der Burch.
-He fell in love with the castle of his ancestors and bought it back.
-He gave the castle its present appearance and its present collection.
+During World War I, Écaussinnes-Lalaing Castle was first occupied by German soldiers and later by Canadian troops.
+In 1922, the castle, then in a state of serious dilapidation, was purchased by Canon Edmond Puissant.
+He restored the castle and used it to house his collections; in 1926, he opened it to the public.
+In 1928, Count Adrien van der Burch visited the castle, fell in love with his ancestral home, and repurchased it.
+He restored the castle’s appearance and expanded its collection to its current state.

-At present Écaussinnes-Lalaing Castle is property of the Van der Burch Foundation.
-It can be visited with a guide during the summer months.
-The presentation of the museum is a bit old-fashioned but that adds to the charm of such an old building, in my opinion.
+Today, Écaussinnes-Lalaing Castle is owned by the Van der Burch Foundation.
+It is open for guided tours during the summer months.
+Though the museum's presentation might seem a bit old-fashioned, I believe this adds to the charm of such a historic building.

 Gallery